Coming from a herding background, the Australian Retriever makes for an enjoyable and adaptable pet that is loyal to its owners.

 These hybrid dogs are most comfortable around the environment and people they are fond of.

 This is a highly well-mannered dog that inherits both its friendly nature and its exceptional intelligence from its parents of working breeds.
-The boldness and brevity of the Australian Retriever are added bonuses to its personality.
+The boldness and brevity of the Australian Retriever have added bonuses to its personality.

 Although they are excellent with kids, their excitement can lead to some unwanted accident when merged with rowdiness.
 Therefore, it is best to supervise their interactions with children and smaller pets in the house.